Veterans and Upstarts Alike Are Optimistic That Austin Hip-hop Will Finally Get Its Due—Even During a Pandemic

 However small, the influence of the city’s early rap scene—most significantly on the young artists of the day—can’t be overstated.
 “Hip-hop was one of the first things I saw in Austin that made me realize there was much more to this city than just university students coming to town,” says longtime Austin-based musician Adrian Quesada, one half of Grammy-nominated psych-soul outfit Black Pumas.
 Then an aspiring hip-hop producer from Laredo, Quesada remembers venturing east of his student dorm at the University of Texas to attend gatherings, including East Side rapper Nook Turner’s summer concert series, Jump On It, in the mid-to-late 1990s.
 Many of them were family-friendly events, as Quesada recalls.
 “I remember they had a thing where there was no cursing on stage,” Quesada says.
 “Because the hip-hop scene back then spoke, in a broad sense, to how Austin has this sense of community—even if we don’t have the industry that they do in Houston.
 That’s what I really love about this place.”

-Austin’s growing status as a destination for national rap acts by the early 2000s mirrored the genre’s increasingly bigger presence at SXSW, which the festival’s pioneering hip-hop booking agents Kier Worthy, Andre Walker, and Matt Sonzala worked for decades to achieve.
-But that same attention wasn’t always extended to local rap artists, says Cam Turner.
-“They were bringing hip-hop shows from already-big artists, but they weren’t letting any of us open for them or bring in shows of our own,” Turner says of that time.
+Austin’s growing status as a destination for national rap acts by the early 2000s mirrored the genre’s increasingly bigger presence at SXSW, which the festival’s pioneering hip-hop booking agents Kier Worthy, Andre Walker, Matt Sonzala, and Hip Hop Mecca worked for decades to achieve.
+But that same attention wasn’t always extended to local rap artists, says Cam Turney.
+“They were bringing hip-hop shows from already-big artists, but they weren’t letting any of us open for them or bring in shows of our own,” Turney says of that time.
 “It now felt like a competition instead of a community.”

 Adam Protextor, who moved to Austin around 2008, says that he “never felt this connective tissue between the local shows I attended.
 ‘Why wasn’t this party artist meeting this conscious rap artist?’
 I figured having one central space could go a long way to creating a sense of community.”
 In an attempt to foster a more cohesive community, Protextor teamed up with hip-hop radio DJ Leah “Miss” Manners and, in 2012, launched Austin Mic Exchange (AMX), a weekly gathering of up-and-coming emcees.
 Held at Spider House, a popular patio bar and artistic gathering space near UT Austin’s campus, the event eventually filled the void left by Hip-Hop Humpday, providing a launchpad for scene heavyweights including Chucky Blk and Ben Buck.
 AMX went on to inspire similar initiatives, including College of Hip Hop Knowledge and ATX Social Club.